Looking for things to do in Chacala, Mexico?

 Another view of Chacala's main road ... it's located right by the beach, so you don't need too head far for a quick bite or anything else you might need.

-Well, that wraps up my Chacala, Mexico getaway!
-I hope you enjoyed the pictures and were inspired to plan a visit.
-After going through all my photos, I’m dreaming of a return trip myself!
+I hope you enjoyed reading all about Chacala and are inspired to plan a visit soon.
+After going through all my photos, I'm dreaming of a return trip myself!

 What is your favorite place to visit in Mexico?